-Delegate Information for Training Courses - Delegate lists are all electronic - there are no printed registers.
-This information will be kept for 12 months to allow DBC/DCCi to respond to attendance queries that occur; this is considered a sufficient time-frame and the data will be considered obsolete after this point.
-To comply with this requirement all registers will be saved in monthly folders on sharepoint and the DBC/DCC-i administrator will perform a rolling monthly deletion of registers, applications and any course records (excluding certificate which are kept indefinitely) that are over 12 months old.
-Registers will be deleted from MS Teams Weekly by the DBC/DCC-I Tech Support.
+Delegate Lists will be kept for 12 months to allow DBC/DCCi to respond to attendance queries that occur; this is considered a sufficient time-frame and the data will be considered obsolete after this point.
+To comply with this requirement all registers will be saved in monthly folders on sharepoint and the DCC-i administrator will perform a rolling monthly deletion of registers, applications and any course records (excluding certificates which are kept indefinitely) that are over 12 months old.
+Registers are no longer loaded into MS Teams and any previous registers stored on Teams will now be deleted.

-Delegate information utilised for MS Teams Guest Accounts - Customers provide delegate email addresses which are used for the creation of Guest Accounts in the DBC/DCC-i Teams Account in an area allocated specifically to that customer organisation.
-On the rare occasions that personal email addresses are provided they will be deleted the within 7 days of the training being completed.
-Where the email address provided is an organisational email the account will remain indefinitely whilst the organisation is still utilising DBC/DCC-i services, unless the individual makes contact requesting deletion.
-If a customer formally ends its contract with DBC/DCC-i the customer area within the team will be deleted within 14 days of the notification.
-On the 1st of April each year the DBC/DCC-i Tech Support Officer will delete all Customer Areas that have not booked any training in the previous 6 months and have no training booked in the next 6 months.
+Delegate information utilised for MS Teams Guest Accounts - Customers provide delegate email addresses which are used for the creation of Guest Accounts in the DCC-i Teams Account in an area allocated specifically to that customer organisation.
+Organisations are strongly advised not to provide personal email addresses, and that if they do so they should ensure they are GDPR compliant with their own policy in doing so.

+Personal emails will only be deleted from MS Teams on receipt of a request to erase information.
+Email addresses provided will remain indefinitely whilst the organisation is still utilising DCC-i services, unless the individual makes contact requesting erasure.

+If a customer or DCC-i formally ends its contract with DCC-i the customer area within the team will be deleted within 14 days of the notification.
+On the 1st of April each year the DBC/DCC-i IT Manager will delete all Customer Areas that have not booked any training in the previous 6 months and have no training booked in the next 6 months.
+This means the area of the site is no longer accessible; however email addresses may remain dormant in the administrative area of the site unless deletion is requested.

-Evaluation Forms - Current Evaluations may contain email addresses.
+Evaluation Forms - Previous Evaluations may contain email addresses.
 These will be kept for a maximum of 12 months.
-From 11/01/2021 this will be removed therefore evaluations will no longer contain personal or sensitive data.
+From 01/05/2021 this was removed therefore evaluations will no longer contain personal or sensitive data.